-How do I troubleshoot HTTP 504 errors from my API Gateway REST API?
+How can I troubleshoot API HTTP 504 timeout errors with API Gateway?

-I get an HTTP 504 status code when I invoke my REST API using Amazon API Gateway.
-How do I troubleshoot the error?
+I receive an HTTP 504 error status code when I invoke my REST API, HTTP API or Websocket API using Amazon API Gateway.
+How do I troubleshoot this error?

 If an integration request takes longer than your API Gateway REST API maximum integration timeout parameter, API Gateway returns an HTTP 504 status code.

 To troubleshoot 504 timeout errors from API Gateway, first identify and verify the source of the error in your Amazon CloudWatch execution logs.
 Then, use one or more of the following methods to reduce the runtime of your integration requests until they don't timeout.

 To identify and verify the source of the 504 error in your Amazon CloudWatch logs